 In counselling we talk of Secondary Gains.
 These are all the advantages of having an illness.

-Maybe you get a lot of compassion from others which gives you comfort?
-Unfortunately this will keep you bound.
+Getting a lot of compassion from others which gives comfort for example.
+Unfortunately this can keep us bound.

 Bartemaeus was accustomed to the way his life was.
 He had no money, was probably hungry and used to living on handouts from the crowds.